YifeiLong/CS5224_Project/README.md

 - NEED API for connecting with backend
 - fetch results of user data and model outputs and post
 - Consistency with backend models
-- You can test login first with loginModal.jsx, with our mock user -- email:cs5224group11@gmail.com, password: 12345678
+- You can test login first with loginModal.jsx and api.js, with our mock user -- email:cs5224group11@gmail.com, password: 12345678
+- user login data is stored inside users.json
 ---